 Typically, students apply to these programs after acceptance to the medical school, as there is usually enough time after a medical school acceptance to begin the application process for one of these programs.
 Please contact the specific program directly to learn more about their processes.

 CWRU is home to one of nation’s leading bioethics departments.
-The 27-credit-hour master's degree program, including a 12-hour foundations course taken during the first year of medical school, provides advanced training in bioethics while emphasizing the interdisciplinary and interprofessional nature of the field.
+The 30-credit-hour master's degree program, including a 12-credit-hour foundations course taken during the first year of medical school, provides advanced training in bioethics and medical humanities while emphasizing the interdisciplinary and interprofessional nature of the field.
 In this program, medical students will participate in and contribute to the critical analysis of moral issues related to health, health care, and health policy at local, national and international levels.
-Medical school students complete the bioethics program while pursuing their medical degrees; no additional time is required.
+Medical school students complete the bioethics and medical humanities program while pursuing their medical degrees; no additional time is required.